 Some material on a Facebook page will not be considered advertising or marketing communications and complaints about such material will be considered by other bodies.
 For example, complaints about news reports, articles, editorials, letters, cartoons, images and other published material may be covered by the Australian Press Council, and, where appropriate, complainants will be referred to that Council for consideration of their complaint.
 See further information about the Australian Press Council and its complaints process.

-The Board’s view on Facebook page content
+The Community Panel’s view on Facebook page content

 Advertising to children